6. Contamination control

 Risk assessment

-A risk assessment must be carried out of all sharp metals, to determine how often condition-based checks must be completed.
+A risk assessment must be carried out of all sharp metals to determine how often the condition-based checks on each item must be carried out.

 Metal tools